EricssonResearch/v2x-self-revocation/simulation/README.md

 _passive observer_ that can only see network messages but cannot infer which pseudonym belongs to which vehicle.

-The web interface shows the situation of the application each second, and allows pausing or going back to a previous time frame.
+The web interface shows the situation of the application at each time step (i.e., a second), and allows pausing or going back to a previous step.
 Additionally, pseudonyms can be manually reported (and consequently _revoked_) by simply clicking on the circles in the map.
+In such case, the circle will become blue and eventually it should disappear.

 **NOTE:** If you cannot see any circles even though the application seems running normally (i.e., all pods are in a `Running` state), it is most likely